-1.4 Promote messages around healthy eating (e.g. Eat Well Model, Sugar Smart) with children, young people and families as part of the Food Newcastle and Change4Life programmes.
-Public Health.
-Change4Life Partnerships.
-From April 2019.
-Children and young people tell us they understand the importance of a healthy diet and what this involves.
+1.5 Promote messages around healthy eating (e.g. Eat Well Model, Sugar Smart) with children, young people and families as part of the Food Newcastle and Change4Life programmes.
+Change4Life Partnerships NCC (Public Health) From April 2019 Children and young people tell us they understand the importance of a healthy diet and what this involves.
 Partners delivering food and nutrition programmes (healthy eating, cooking skills, food growing etc.) identified as contributing to informing children and young people.
-A city-wide network of organisations delivering and reporting on food and nutrition programmes with children and young people engaged.
-This will be measured via Food Newcastle (to be confirmed), Change4Life and linking into the Health- Related Behaviour Survey in 2020.
-1.5 Promote messages around air quality with children, young people and families through the healthy pupil capital fund project with 41 schools.
-Public Health.
-Newcastle Promise Board (lan Dawson).
-From April 2019.
-Children and young people tell us they understand the importance of air quality.
+A city wide network of organisations delivering and reporting on food and nutrition programmes with children and young people engaged.
+This will be measured via Food Newcastle (to be confirmed), Change4Life and linking into the Health Related Behaviour Survey in 2020.
+1.6 Promote messages around air quality with children, young people and families through the healthy pupil capital fund project with 41 schools.
+NCC (Public Health) Schools From April 2019 Children and young people tell us they understand the importance of air quality.
 Families and schools are aware of how their actions can affect change in air quality.
 Schools developing the curriculum with resources which have been provided.
-Resources include air quality monitors, cycle storage, scooter storage, cycle helmets and bags, plus teaching resources (Friends of the Earth/Muslim Aid) and National Clean Air Day campaign materials.
 Where applicable, schools using the data from the air quality monitors to promote messages with pupils and families, such as 'no idling'.
 Schools developing campaigns to promote clean air and active travel to school.
 This will be measured via quantitative and qualitative data collected from the identified schools.
-Outcome 2 We want all children an d young people to have goo od physical, mental a and emotional health What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 2.1 Ensure that all practitioners working with parents understand the importance of a healthy pregnancy and best start in life and complete sector led improvement self-assessment for services to 0-2 years.
-NGCCG.
-NuTh Hospital Trust (0-19 Service).
-NCC Public Health.
-Early Years.
-By July 2019.
-Areas for improvement have been identified and services revised to meet parental and infant needs.
+Outcome 2 We want all children an d young people to have goo od physical, mental and emotional health What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 2.1 Ensure that all practitioners working with parents understand the importance of a healthy pregnancy and best start in life and complete sector led improvement self-assessment for services to 0-2 years.
+NGCCG NCC By July 2019 Areas for improvement have been identified and services revised to meet parental and infant needs.
 To have developed our action plan.
 To have implemented our action plan.
-2.2 Ensure children and young people know where they can get support for mental health outside of school Promote the Voluntary and Community Sector ia the Single Point of Access.
-Promote the use of Digital Resources.
-Newcastle Gateshead CCG (Catherine Horn/ Catherine Richardson).
-NTW Trust (John Gibson).
-NCC (Lara Lilico / Sheila Kingsland).
-By July 2020.
-Engagement with secondary schools across Newcastle to attend school assemblies.
+2.2 Ensure children and young people know where they can get support for mental health outside of school Promote the VCS via the SPA Promote the use of Digital Resources Newcastle Gateshead CCG (Catherine Horn/ Catherine Richardson).
+NTW Trust (John Gibson) NCC (Sandra Davison) By July 2020 Engagement with secondary schools across Newcastle to attend school assemblies.
 Feedback from the evaluation of the school visits.
 To have shared promotional materials with schools in relation to the SPA, VCS and Digital Apps.
 100% of Newcastle secondary schools visited by local GP and School Nurse to discuss emotional and mental health issues.
 2.3 Ensure children and young people can access mental health care when they need it.
-Promote how children and young people access the Newcastle Gateshead CCG (Catherine Richardson/ Catherine Horn).
-September 2019.
-Numbers of CYP accessing digital apps and Getting Help service via the Single Point of Access (SPA).
+Promote how children and young people access the Getting Help service via the Single Point of Access (SPA).
+Newcastle Gateshead CCG (Catherine Richardson/ Catherine Horn) NCC (Public Health) NCC (Mark Patton) Hat trick September 2019 Numbers of CYP accessing digital apps and Getting Help service via the Single Point of Access (SPA).
 To have increased uptake in the number accessing the KOOTH website.
 To have reduced waiting times in accessing Emotional and Wellbeing services via the (SPA).
+To have evaluation/early